alicedebo/air-password-generator/README.md

 # Password Generator

-## Attempt
-This was my attempt at making a password generator.
-I have failed in a few parts, but as long as you want all of the criteria, <br>
-it works great!
-Here is a preview of how it looks:<br>
+This is my password generator!
+You get to select the criteria, and it generates a random password for you!
+(Cool right?!)
+Here's how it looks:<br>
 ![screenshot of password generated](./pg.png)<br>
-Would you like to see how it works?
+Now, would you like to see how it works?!
 [Here's the link!](https://alicedebo.github.io/air-password-generator)